OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/deploying-tf-using-juju-charms.rst

         - [ "contrail-openstack", "nova-compute-accel" ]
         - [ "agilio-vrouter5:juju-info", "nova-compute-accel:juju-info"  ]

-   You can create or modify the TF Charm deployment bundle YAML file to:
+   You can create or modify the OpenSDN Charm deployment bundle YAML file to:

-   -  Point to machines or instances where the TF Charms must be deployed.
+   -  Point to machines or instances where the OpenSDN Charms must be deployed.

    -  Include the options you need.

-      Each TF Charm has a specific set of options.
+      Each OpenSDN Charm has a specific set of options.
 The options you choose depend on the charms you select.

 2. (Optional) Check the status of deployment.